PhilipNaudus/simple_site-gh-pages/pages/overview/questions_about_mulans_legend_and_history.md

 Additionally, the Ming dynasty play *[Mulan Joins the Army](/pages/ming/mulan_joins_the_army_xu_wei)* and the Qing dynasty novel *[Fierce and Filial](/pages/qing/fierce_and_filial)* both state that Mulan had a nine-year-old sister by the name of Munan and a five-year-old brother by the name Hua Fang (who was nicknamed Yaoer).

 According to *[Biography of Extraordinary Mulan](/pages/qing/biography_of_extraordinary_mulan)*, Mulan was an only child, but her mother gave birth after Mulan joined the army.
 After her parents pass away, Mulan acts as a mother to her siblings.

+Finally, *[Romance of Sui and Tang](/pages/qing/romance_of_sui_and_tang)* includes a subplot where Mulan’s sister (who was only slightly younder than Mulan) dresses as a man to deliver a letter after Mulan’s death.

 <h2>How old was Mulan when she joined the army?
 How long did she serve?</h2>